 And yet that is exactly what it is.
 With up to 18 hours of playback on a single charge, enhanced connectivity and ‘Micro Matrix’ braces to reduce speaker vibration, your music is preserved in tact — clean and balanced even at high volumes.
 It’s still ugly, though.

 For the tough stuff: Sony SRS-XB32

 Now someone got the party memo.
-Sony’s extra-bassy offering may have a mouthful of a name, but those line and strobe lights are guaranteed to get everyone around the pool in the party mood.
+Sony’s extra-bassy offering may have a mouthful of a name, but those lines and strobe lights are guaranteed to get everyone around the barbecue in the party mood.

-And you’ll be safe taking this Bluetooth speaker right down to the water.
-Tough and durable enough to be used by the pool, in the park or by the beach, it can be immersed in water up to one metre — and also boasts a ‘Live Sound Mode’ for a 3D audio festival vibe.
+And you’ll be safe leaving this Bluetooth speaker right at the heart of the action.
+Tough and durable enough to be used in the park or by the beach, it can be immersed in water up to one metre — and also boasts a ‘Live Sound Mode’ for a 3D audio festival vibe.